TasneemZh/Python-Interactive-Projects/Intermediate/Coffee_Machine/README.md

-# Coffee Machine Interactive Project
+# Coffee Machine Project
-Welcome to the Coffee Machine Interactive Project, which is programmed in Python using the Object-Oriented Programming (OOP) principles!
+Welcome to the Coffee Machine!
+A project that is programmed in Python using the Object-Oriented Programming (OOP) principles!

 ## Project Overview
 This project simulates a coffee machine where you can order your favorite coffee, insert coins, and receive a freshly brewed cup in return.